Briansim74/Automated-Delta-Hedging-Replicating-Portfolio/README.md

 # Automated-Delta-Hedging-Replicating-Portfolio

-In this notebook, I will describe the processes of creating an Automated Delta Hedging Portfolio of shorting a European call option by trading in the underlying stock and bank account.
+In this notebook, I will describe the processes of creating an Automated Delta Hedging Replicating Portfolio of shorting an NVDA European call option by trading in the underlying stock and bank account.

 <br/>